dotnet/maui-samples/README.md

 Projects:

-* HelloAndroid - a native Xamarin.Android application
+* HelloAndroid - a native Android application
-* HelloiOS - a native Xamarin.iOS application
+* HelloiOS - a native iOS application
-* HelloForms - a multi-targeted Xamarin.Forms application for iOS and Android.
+* HelloForms - a multi-targeted Xamarin.Forms application for iOS and Android (will migrate to MAUI in a later preview)

 [dotnet/installer]: https://github.com/dotnet/installer#installers-and-binaries